jadedavies11/simplifier-project-source-control/fhir-standards-wales/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-CDR-PatientRecordType.page.md

 An extension to capture an indicator for the type of patient record.

 ### Purpose
-This extends the Patient resource to capture an indicator for the type of patient record.
-This will be used to ensure that patient record items are assigned to the correct patient record within the Care Data Repository.
+This extension is intended for use within the Care Data Repository, and extends the Patient resource to capture an indicator for the type of patient record.
+This indicator is used in the management of patient demographics and identity within the Care Data Repository.

 ### Context of Use
 This extension may be used on the following profile(s):